Southwest® Rapid Rewards® Performance Business Credit Card review: The flagship business card for Southwest enthusiasts

 Earn tier-qualifying points

-If you’re interested in earning A-List status with Southwest Airlines, then you’ll be happy to know this card lets you earn Tier Qualifying Points (TQPs) toward elite status with this airline — 1,500 TQPs for every $10,000 you spend on purchases (no limit to TQPs earned this way).
+If you’re interested in earning A-List status with the Southwest Rapid Rewards program, then you’ll be happy to know this card lets you earn extra Tier Qualifying Points (TQPs) toward elite status — 1,500 TQPs for every $5,000 you spend on purchases.

-The Southwest Rapid Rewards Performance Business card charges a $199 annual fee, but other fees associated with this card are easy to avoid.
-There are no foreign transaction fees or returned check fees to be aware of.
-If you pay your balance in full each month, you won’t have to worry about the card’s APR of 20.99% - 27.99% Variable.
+The Southwest Rapid Rewards Performance Business card charges a $199 annual fee, but other fees associated with this card are par for the course and easy to avoid.
+Like many travel cards, there are no foreign transaction fees to worry about either.

 How the Southwest Rapid Rewards Performance Business compares to other travel credit cards for business